thom4s/thom4s/README.md

 - 🔭 Working on website dev
-- 🌱 Teahcing for some cool students
+- 🌱 Teaching for some cool students
 - ⚡ Relearning the basic stuffs

 <!--